FuLab-ZhaoSun/3M_Framework/README.md

-# 3M Framework: Targeting for Multi-omics-based Biobank Website
+# A 3M Framework for Multi-omics Biobank Development

 ## Introduction